How do users interpret and interact with your product pages?

 All 95 Product Page research findings are available as part of Baymard Premium, and are divided into the following 12 reports (400 pages of research findings in total):

 Baymard Premium also gives you access to an additional 57 reports with 640+ research findings on topics such as Homepage & Category Navigation, Search, Product Listing, Checkout, Mobile E-Commerce, Accounts & Self-Service - the complete set of findings from Baymard’s 37,000 hours of large-scale UX testing & research)

 What are the 15 most important changes you can make to your e-commerce product page design and features?

 We will put together a detailed 40-page report of the 15 most important usability improvements you can make to your product page implementation.

 This study examines the user’s product page experience and is based on the research results from 2 years’ worth of large-scale e-commerce testing of only product pages by the Baymard Institute.
-More specifically, it’s based on:
+The study is part of Baymard Institute’s full 37,000 hours of large scale research catalog, which is based on: